matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 When encryption is enabled in a room, files should be uploaded encrypted on the homeserver.

-In order to achieve this, a client should generate a single-use 256 bits AES key.
-Then, it should encrypt the file using AES-CTR.
-The counter should be 64 bits long, starting at 0 and prefixed by a random 64 bits Initialization Vector (IV), which together form a 128 bits unique counter block.
+In order to achieve this, a client should generate a single-use 256-bit AES key, and encrypt the file using AES-CTR.
+The counter should be 64-bit long, starting at 0 and prefixed by a random 64-bit Initialization Vector (IV), which together form a 128-bit unique counter block.

 ..
 Warning::
   An IV must never be used multiple times with the same key.
-This implies that if there are multiple files to encrypt in the same message, typically an image and its thumbnail, the key may be reused, but not the IV.
+This implies that if there are multiple files to encrypt in the same message, typically an image and its thumbnail, the files must not share both the same key and IV.

 Then, the encrypted file can be uploaded to the homeserver.
-The key and the IV must be shared along with the resulting ``mxc://`` in order to allow recipients to decrypt the file.
+The key and the IV must be included in the room event along with the resulting ``mxc://`` in order to allow recipients to decrypt the file.
 As the event containing those will be Megolm encrypted, the server will never have access to the decrypted file.

 A hash of the ciphertext must also be included, in order to prevent the homeserver from changing the file content.

-A client should send those data as a ``m.room.message``.
-The structure is similar to a ``m.file`` message or equivalent.
-The two differing keys are ``url`` and ``thumbnail_url``, which are replaced respectively by ``file`` and ``thumbnail_file``, containing an ``EncryptedFile`` object as specified below.
+A client should send the data as a ``m.room.message`` event, using either ``m.file`` as the msgtype, or the appropriate msgtype for the file type.
+The structure is similar to an unencrypted file message, except for two differing
+keys: ``url`` and ``thumbnail_url`` are replaced respectively by ``file`` and ``thumbnail_file``, containing an ``EncryptedFile`` object as specified below.
 The key is sent using the `JSON Web Key`_ format, with a `W3C extension`_.

 {{m_room_message_encrypted_file_event}}